-The Northern Ireland Childminding Association is a registered charity and membership organisation to support and develop registered childminding for the benefit of children, families and communities.
+The Northern Ireland Childminding Association (NICMA) is a registered charity and membership organisation to support and develop registered childminding for the benefit of children, families and communities.
+NICMA will, in particular, be able to provide support with applications to the COVID-19 Childcare Sector Support Scheme.